-Existing stock well with a positive numerical FID instrument response in parts per million (ppm) as methane, at the top of casing (TOC) and/or the ground-water/air interface (GWI).
+0.0/1 14.1 (TOC/GWI) Existing observation well with a positive numerical FID instrument response in parts per million (ppm) as methane, at the top of casing (TOC) and/or the ground-water/air interface (GWI).
 (S) notation indicates stock well.
+(A) notation indicates artesian well.
+NM indicates not measured.

 - Existing observation well, no FID response at TOC and/or the GWI. - Historical observation well location.
 No existing well at well site location visited.
-Well presumed abandoned or destroyed. - Wells sites not visited during this investigation. - (2) Indicates number of wells drilled at same coordinates.
+Well presumed abandoned or destroyed. - Wells sites not visited during this investigation. - Nested wells; locations not separable at this scale. - (2) Indicates number of wells drilled at same coordinates.